bhalgalix/twilio-sequence-bot/README.md

 Now that we have our Twilio account and we connected to our Whatsapp Sandbox Channel, we need to create a function so our bot can answer us.
 We will do by this going to <a href="https://www.twilio.com/console/runtime/functions/manage" target="_blank">Twilio Functions</a>.

-Press the "+" red button to add a function.
+Press the "+" RED button to add a function.

 We will choose Hello SMS as our template and hit the "Create" button.